emosher/tanzu-java-web-app/Demo.md

 ```

 Demo:
- - Create a workload
+ - Create a workload and tail it
- - Tail the workload
  - Show TAP GUI:
-    - Supply chain of pre-demo-tjwa, show the boxes and the flow
+    1. Supply chain of pre-demo-tjwa, show the boxes and the flow of a completed supply chain
+    1. Catalog entry of tjwa
-    - Catalog entry -> App live view of pre-demo-tjwa and tjwa
+    2. App live view of pre-demo-tjwa and tjwa
-    - APIs page and the docs there
+    3. APIs page and the docs there
-    - Accelerator page and download an accelerator
+    4. Accelerator page and download an accelerator
- - App live reload with IDE Plugin
+ - IDE Plugin and app iteration